webtoolsgroup/InstantWP/README.md

 InstantWP is a complete standalone, portable WordPress development environment.
 It turns any Windows or Mac machine into a WordPress development server.
 It should even run from a USB key.

+This page just gives an overview of InstantWP.

+Please visit the homepage at https://instantwp.com/ for more information and direct download links.

 ## Overview